Yvans1325/Online-Retail-Transactions/README.md

 # Online Retail Transactional Analysis

 ### 1. Project Overview
-The goal of this project is to analyze online retail transaction data, specifically for uncovering trends, patterns, and actionable insights that can help improve sales strategies, customer satisfaction, and overall business performance.
+The goal of this project is to analyze online retail transactional data, specifically for uncovering trends, patterns, and actionable insights that can help improve sales strategies, customer satisfaction, and overall business performance.

 ### 2. Data Collection
 #### 2.1 Data Sources
 This dataset has been downloaded from the platform Kaggle.
 It represents retail transational data for 5 countries (USA, UK, CAnada, Australia and Germany) over the past year ( Mar 23 - Fev 24).
-It also contains information about customers, their purchases, products, and transaction details.
+It also contains information about customers, their purchases, products, and transactions details.

 The data includes various attributes :

 #### 2.2 Attributes

 - **Transaction ID**: Unique identifier for each transaction.
 - **Customer ID**: Unique identifier for each customer.
 - **Name**: Name of the customer.
 - **Email**: Email of the customer.
 - **Phone**: Phone number of the customer.